0

 • Time: 30–45 minutes

-This activity aligns with MS-LS4-2, requiring students to apply scientific ideas to construct an explanation for the anatomical similarities and differences among modern organisms.
+This resource is aligned with MS-LS4-2, which requires students to apply scientific ideas to construct an explanation for the anatomical similarities and differences among modern organisms.
 By analyzing the traits of various mammals, students build a foundational understanding of biological classification.
 Both standard codes can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools.

 Integrating movement into science instruction significantly enhances student retention of complex biological concepts.
 According to a ScienceDirect TpT Analysis, interactive tasks that require physical engagement improve focus and information recall in middle school environments.
 This mammal scavenger hunt directly supports MS-LS4-2 by having students identify anatomical similarities and differences among organisms through active discovery.
 Rather than passively reading a textbook, students physically navigate their environment to locate 18 distinct fact cards, translating raw data into structured answers.
 This method of active fact retrieval not only reinforces animal classification principles but also builds essential critical thinking skills.
 By transforming a standard worksheet into a dynamic classroom search, educators can foster a deeper, more memorable understanding of life science standards while keeping students highly motivated and on task throughout the entire lesson.